 - 1. Once a student has applied and been accepted into the MSW program, the Director of Field Education, Pathway Program Field Coordinator for the Distance Learning students or Title IV-E Field Coordinator for child welfare stipend students will send a letter/email to the student requesting an in-person, with an online option for Pathway Program, interview. - 2.
 Students complete a Field Application online through the program's Intern Placement Tracking System (IPT).
 If the student is a Title IV-E stipend recipient the student will have an additional application and process to complete. - 3.
-On the basis of student interests, learning needs, agency resources, and in some cases personal circumstances, the Director of Field Education or designated Program Field Coordinator will meet with the student to discuss placement options and a two year field plan. - a.
-Students who receive a stipend (Title IV-E or MHSP) will have additional requirements to consider when being placed. - b.
+On the basis of student interests, learning needs, agency resources, and in somecases personal circumstances, the Director of Field Education or designated Program Field Coordinator will meet with the student to discuss placement options and a two-year field plan. - a.
+Students who receive a stipend (Title IV-E) will have additional requirements to consider when being placed. - b.
 Note: The first year field placement process is intended to expose students to an area of practice/population they have not been exposed to and/or have no experience.
-The second year internship is intended to be in a practice setting that aligns with the student's specialization, area of interest and possible research interests. - i.
-Title IV-E students have specific requirements to fulfill but the goal is to expose students to a setting outside of a child welfare agency foundation year, given they are required to complete their advanced year internship in a child welfare agency. - ii.
-MHSP students are required to be placed in a county mental health or county mental health contracted agency their second year. - 4.
-After the Director of Education or designated Field Coordinator has met with the student, discussed placement options and a two year field plan, and identified the placement site that best meets the student's needs, a formal referral is made to the student and that agency by the field director of field coordinator.
+The second year internship is intended to be in a practice setting that aligns with the student's specialization, area of interest and possible research interests. - Title IV-E students have specific requirements to fulfill but the goal is to expose students to a setting outside of a child welfare agency foundation year, given they are required to complete their advanced year internship in a child welfare agency. - 4.
+After the Director of Education or designated Field Coordinator has met with the student, discussed placement options and a two-year field plan, and identified the placement site that best meets the student's needs, a formal referral is made to the student and that agency by the field director of field coordinator.